 Strategies to Maximize Landscaping Benefits of Trees

-It may prove useful to separate tree landscaping into two strategies — standalone and groupings.
-Including hardwoods, ornamentals, or fast growing trees in a landscape allows property owners to define, separate, or enhance the grounds in wide-reaching ways.
+It may prove helpful to separate tree landscaping into two strategies — standalone and groupings.
+Including hardwoods, ornamentals, or fast-growing trees in a landscape allows property owners to define, separate, or enhance the grounds in wide-reaching ways.
 The following design ideas highlight the flexible benefits of landscaping with trees.

 - Standalone Trees: Home and commercial property owners routinely plant flowering trees in front yards.
 This strategy creates the curbside appeal that typically improves property value.
 The same standalone assets in backyards make your leisure experience more aesthetically pleasing.

 - Rows: Property owners generally enjoy a better return on investment by planting fast-growing trees along property lines.
 This strategy defines the perimeter and separates your land from abutters.
 Fast-growing trees do not fall into decay and won’t require costly replacement.